marbocub/MariaPrintSystem/README.md

 * MariaPrintManager is a preview and print program for a PostScript file.
 It prints a PS file in the virtual spool to a real printer.
 It supports user interface for authenticate a user and accounting by page count.

 * MariaPrintProcessor is a print processor to allow or deny print based on the document name of the print spool.

+* MariaPrintaSetup is a installer.

+* MariaPrintConfigurator is a helper program for the installer.
+It configuring which print processor will used for a printer.

 Requirements and Limitations
 ============================